postmanlabs/labs-docs/v6/postman/environments_and_globals/variables.md

 4. Data
 5. Local

 You can view different kinds of buckets in which values reside.
-If a variable is in two different scopes, the scope with a higher priority wins and the variable gets its value from there.
+If a variable is in two different scopes, the scope with a higher priority takes precedence.
 Postman resolves scopes using this hierarchy progressing from broad to narrow scope.

 [![nested variable scopes](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Variables-Pic.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/scopes.png)

-If a variable from the currently active environment shares its name with a global variable, the environment variable will take priority.
+If a variable from the currently active environment shares its name with a global variable, the environment variable will take precedence.
 In other words, global variables are overridden by environment variables, which are overridden by [data variables](http://blog.getpostman.com/index.php/2014/10/28/using-csv-and-json-files-in-the-postman-collection-runner/) (only available in the [collection runner](/docs/v6/postman/collection_runs/starting_a_collection_run)).

 ### Accessing variables in the request builder